PORT SECURITY SERVICES (ISPS)

 International Ship and Port Facility Security (ISPS) Code is a set of measures to enhance the security of ships and port facilities.

-It was developed in response of the perceived threats to ships and port facilities after the 9/11 attacks.
+It was developed in response to the perceived threats to ships and port facilities after the 9/11 attacks.

-International Armour has invest in the port security section for many years and it is all the time ready to provide solutions related to;
+International Armour has invested in the port security section for many years, and it is all the time ready to provide solutions related to;

 - Security Survey & Intelligence